 Eric Rasmussen, Editor

-Eric Rasmussen moved to Eau Claire before fourth grade, and he hasn't left since.
+Eric Rasmussen moved to Eau Claire before fourth grade and he hasn't left since.
 He attended the University of Wisconsin–Eau Claire (UWEC), then got a job as an English teacher at Memorial High School.
 He even bought the house he grew up in from his parents.
-He earned an MFA from Augsburg College in Minneapolis, and his work has appeared in various publications, including Fugue, Sundog Lit, Gulf Stream, Pithead Chapel, South Carolina Review, and extensively in Volume One.
+He earned an MFA from Augsburg University in Minneapolis, and his work has appeared in various publications, including Fugue, Sundog Lit, Gulf Stream, Pithead Chapel, South Carolina Review, and extensively in Volume One.
 Visit theotherericrasmussen.com for more.

 Kate Hinnant, Poetry Editor